Ford 385 engine: 460

 The largest-displacement 385 engine, the 460 was developed as the successor for the 462 MEL V8 and the 390 FE/FT V8.
 It shared a 4.36-inch bore with the 429 but the 460 was designed with a 3.85-inch stroke.
 For 1968, it was introduced in the Continental Mark III and availability was exclusive to Lincolns until 1971.
-In 1972, the engine was introduced for the Mercury Marquis and Colony Park.
+In 1972, the engine was introduced for the Ford Thunderbird, Mercury Marquis and Colony Park.
 For 1973, the 460 was added to Ford full-size cars, Ford and Mercury intermediates, and Ford F-Series trucks.
 In 1975, it later became available on Econoline vans.

 From 1968 to 1971, the 460 was rated at 365 gross hp.
 In 1972 SAE net horsepower, which accounted for real world power losses created by engine accessories and the exhaust system, was adopted as a standard in North America, resulting in a significant decrease in horsepower ratings of all engines.
 In addition, a reduction in the 460 compression ratio (to 8.5:1) and modification of camshaft timing to allow the engine to comply with Federally mandated exhaust emissions standards, caused the rated output to plunge to 212 hp; output continued to change nearly annually thereafter to improve fuel economy and emissions performance in line with increasingly stringent Federal requirements, dropping as low as 197 hp in 1977.

 As Ford began to respond to the implementation of CAFE during the late 1970s, the 460 V8 (previously standard in Lincolns and full-size Mercury lines) became an option, with the 400 V8 (335-series) becoming the standard V8 engine; after 1976, the engine was removed from intermediate-sized cars entirely.
 Coinciding with their eventual downsizing, full-sized Ford and Lincoln-Mercury cars (including the Continental Mark V) last used the 460 for the 1978 model year.